top of page

 Excerpt from Chapter 10: Harmony Brings Beauty and Peace

 One of my defining transformative experiences with a harmonious building was with a beautiful Roman temple.
 I visited the Pantheon in Rome for the first time years ago, on a balmy September afternoon.
-Walking towards the ancient temple, I was struck with how alive and approachable it seemed, as if it were a human being, rather than a building, beckoning me to step inside.
+Walking towards the ancient temple, I was struck with how alive it seemed, like a human with an honorable character beckoning me to step inside.
+Despite the grandeur of the triangular pediment facade, the proportions and scale were perfect and seemed in harmony with my human form.
 My defenses dropped as I crossed the entrance threshold and dipped into the coolness of the columned portico.
-Rows of giant, pearly grey and pink granite columns, crowned with exotic, acanthus leaf capitals, glowed enticingly in the dimly lit atmosphere and I sensed that I had found a place of refuge.
+Rows of massive, pearly grey and pink granite columns, crowned with exotic, acanthus leaf capitals, glowed enticingly in the dimly lit atmosphere and I sensed that I had found a place of refuge.

-I continued walking forward and entered with amazement into the radiance of the unobstructed, domed interior space.
+I continued walking forward through the enormous bronze doors and entered with astonishment into the radiance of the unobstructed, domed interior space.
 I spun in circles absorbing the panoramic view of the colorful, marble columned niches, graced with sculptures and paintings of noble Christian saints.
-I gradually looked higher to the elaborate panels and cornices that defined the spring of the enormous coffered dome, and then higher still to the oculus at the top, sitting serenely in the center.
+I gradually looked higher to the elaborate panels and cornices that defined the spring of the enormous coffered dome, and then higher still to the oculus at the top, perched serenely in the center.
 I stood in silence and watched the sky change its mood like a change of clothing.
 Sunlight streamed down from the heavens, like a proclamation from almighty God and struck the lower part of the dome, leaving mystical patterns of shadow and light in its wake.

 I returned a week later for another visit and was promptly greeted by a thunderstorm and the spectacular sight of huge sheets of rainwater pouring through the oculus and cascading across the ornamented marble floor below.